-5. Collingwood Branch
+3. Collingwood Branch

 In 2014, the City launched the Joyce-Collingwood Precinct Review to combine a land use review with upgrades to the Joyce Collingwood transit station.
 The plan identified needs to support growth for 25 years and to create a stronger, more cohesive neighbourhood, improved physical and social connections, and a more active, vibrant shopping street.
-In 2016, Council approved the precinct and a public benefits strategy, which includes an opportunity to renew and expand the Collingwood library branch near Joyce-Collingwood station.
+In 2016, Council approved

 The current Collingwood branch is located at the intersection of Rupert and Kingsway, with low housing density, limited parking and limited transit options.
 It was built in 1951 and renovated in 1996 and 2009.
-The branch is 5,200 square feet, however, only 2,900 is public space with 1,200 square feet of storage in the basement, and it was the only VPL location to not achieve accessibility certification from the Rick Hansen Foundation, due to lack of accessibility for the staff washroom.
+The branch is 5,200 square feet, however, only 2,900 is public space with 1,200 square feet of storage in the basement.
+It was the only VPL location to not achieve accessibility certification from the Rick Hansen Foundation, due to lack of accessibility for the staff washroom.
 Moving the branch to the Joyce Collingwood precinct would enable residents who use transit to easily get to the branch as well as serve both the planned and established housing developments.
-The branch is identified as a high priority for re-investment (#1) in the Facilities Master Plan with a recommended size of 10,000 square feet.
+The branch was identified as a high priority for re-investment (#1) in the Facilities Master Plan with a recommended size of 10,000 square feet.